...Why some violin strings sound better than others when plucked or bowed...

 ...The same information applies to the bridge grooves with the slope being on the tailpiece side and perhaps 1/3 of the width of the bridge top.
 If the string pinches here it can hurt the tone and make tuning the strings difficult.

 ...If we have eliminated the above as problems; I want to suggest the solution probably lies with the bridge adjustment.
-Please click the box below to read my article on Bridge Adjustment...
+Please click the box to the right to read my article on Bridge Adjustment...

 ...Side profile of string in nut groove.
 The groove must be larger than the string diameter.